metonymize-kripa/pink-potato-3a658/content/pages/about.md

   - type: content_section
     content: >
       Parisha Chanodia has been working in the Prestressed Concrete Industry since 1999.
-She has ...
+She has served as Chapter Chair at PCI since 2015, and has managed and delivered over 20 Global projects -- including the Eagles Stadium, etc.

       Along with a number of trusted friends and advisors she formed KIP Engineering to help accelerate how the concrete industry delivers value and develops teams.
     image: images/about.jpg
     image_alt: Our team in the meeting room
   - type: grid_section